MicrosoftDocs/fabric-docs/docs/real-time-intelligence/data-activator/activator-rules-overview.md

 ---
 title: Overview of Activator rules
-description: Learn about Fabric Activator.
+description: Learn about Fabric Activator rules.
 Learn what they are and how to create them on events, properties, and objects.
 Use rules to get notifications about your data and to automate workflows.
 author: mihart
 ms.author: mihart
 ms.topic: concept-article
 ms.custom: FY25Q1-Linter
-ms.search.form: Data Activator Rule Creation ms.date: 12/03/2024
+ms.search.form: Data Activator Rule Creation ms.date: 12/09/2024
 ---

 # Types of [!INCLUDE [fabric-activator](../includes/fabric-activator.md)] rules